knitcodemonkey/presentation-proposals/webpack-experiments.md

 ## Details:
 * Don't be afraid to experiment.
 Version control means we can always roll back, or step away and approach it later with a fresh perspective.
 * Start with 3 different configurations.
 * Use some analytics tools (like webpack analyzer) to show ways to optimize these bundles.
-* Upgrade to Webpack 4, and improve using one of the cool new features.

 ## Pitch:
 Through my work with OSS, I've seen, and built, a lot of different ways users configure their webpack build steps to get the most out of their bundler.
 I would like to share with you my passion for making webpack work with you to improve your development process.